pinkpong111/Resolution-Based-Information-Theory/RBIT.md

   a wide range of Terrain configurations.

-  In RBIT terms: the set of compression principles that ensure degradation remains sender-controlled (intent-preserving) rather than receiver-controlled (intent-replacing).
+  In RBIT terms: the set of compression principles that ensure degradation remains upstream-proposed, receiver-conditioned, verification-controlled, and recoverable rather than collapsing into unplanned receiver interpretation.

   Map-Terrain expression: Principles bound the rate and direction of Map updates — |d(Map)/dt| ≤ f(ΔTerrain) — preventing